 Please watch the documentary Loved to Death: The Story of Oak Creek to see first-hand what it’s like to be an Oak Creek Ambassador!

 Elise Guzman is a Northern Arizona University graduate with a Bachelor of Science degree in Forestry.
 Elise is an Arizona native who was born and raised in Prescott, Arizona.
 She has had a love for the natural world ever since she could remember, enjoying northern Arizona’s pristine land through city camps such as the Prescott National Forest, the Verde River, Oak Creek, and its tributaries, and the Mogollon Rim as some of her favorite places to enjoy the great outdoors.
 Elise is particularly interested in forest health and ecological restoration, including expanding her knowledge on hydrology, agriculture, agroforestry, and biomass.

 In her off time, Elise enjoys hiking, camping, and responsible OHV use.

 Emma Harries is an Ambassador for the Oak Creek Watershed Council.
-She is attending Northern Arizona University and studying environmental science and communication.
-With this degree, she hopes to use the knowledge and skills she is learning to continue to work on important environmental issues that are prevalent now and those that will come up in the future.
+She attended Northern Arizona University and studied environmental science and communication.
+With this degree, she hopes to use the knowledge and skills she’s learned to continue to work on important environmental issues that are prevalent now and those that will come up in the future.
 Through her storytelling abilities, Emma captivates listeners while educating them about environmental issues, providing scientific explanations and solutions that resonate with people and make others more conscious about their actions.

 Emma strives to live a low-waste lifestyle and she has maintained a vegan diet for going on four years.
 She likes to spend as much of her free time as possible outside: whether it be hiking, climbing, kayaking, or just laying on a blanket in a park reading.
 Emma is from Phoenix and grew up exploring the state with her dad and brothers.